 Reeta Chakrabarti is a BBC News presenter and correspondent.
 She combines presenting on the One, Six and Ten O’Clock News on BBC1, with being UK Affairs Correspondent.
-She has spent most of her career at the BBC, and was previously Education and Social Affairs correspondent.
-Reeta also spent many years reporting politics from Westminster.
+Reeta has spent most of her career at the BBC, and was previously Education and Social Affairs correspondent.
+She has also spent many years reporting politics from Westminster.

 Reeta started out as a producer on BBC Radio 4, working on the Today Programme, the World at One and PM.
 She then became a reporter on 5 Live Breakfast, in this role she covered the French presidential elections, and the Dunblane killings.